Networked Time Series Imputation via Position-aware Graph Enhanced Variational Autoencoders: Experiment

 \subsection{Time Series Imputation Task}

 Empirical results from Table~\ref{table:result1} and Table~\ref{table:result2} demonstrate that the proposed \vae\ outperforms all the baselines over the time series missing values prediction task in the NTS imputation problem.
 In particular, \vae\ achieves more than $10\%$ improvement on all the datasets compared with the best baselines.
-Especially, \vae\ has significant improvements over all the baselines over COVID-19 dataset where other neural network based models have even worse performance than traditional time series imputation methods such as MF and MICE.
+Especially, \vae\ has significant improvements over all the baselines over COVID-19 dataset where other neural network based models except TimesNet have even worse performance than traditional time series imputation methods such as MF and MICE.
 It is worth noting that, although equipped with modules to handle topological information from graphs, GRIN and $\text{NET}^3$ are less competitive than \vae\ when the graph is constantly changing and contains missing edges.
 On the AQ36 dataset and the PeMS-SD dataset, they bear worse performance compared to BRITS and rGAIN, which do not leverage any topological information. \vae\ outperforms BRITS and rGAIN by at least $12.92\%$ and $10.55\%$ on these two datasets respectively, which further indicates the effectiveness of our method.
+Although TimesNet is the strongest model over most of the datasets except AQ36, there still exists a large gap between its performance and \vae\ even with much more parameters (triple number of parameters of PoGeVon).
 The main reason \vae\ fluctuates (with a large std) on AQ36 dataset compared with traffic datasets is that AQ36 has fewer training samples (time steps), which brings more uncertainty for the model and results in larger differences of performances using different random seeds.